How I Got My Food Blog to 100K Monthly Pageviews

 I want to be the go-to source when anyone is looking for anything related to those three categories.

-This year, I got certified as a Tea Sommelier so I can bring even more information to the content I’m writing about.
+I got certified as a Tea Sommelier so I can provide even more value to my blog.

 Think about what you and your blog can be an expert in.
 Is it making bento boxes?
 How about Indian food?
 Or is it vegan baking?